 Peacock

 Peacock is a graphical front end for the MOOSE input file syntax.
-Peacock allows the user to build or modify an input file, execute the application, and view the results all within one package.
+Peacock allows the user to build or modify an input file, execute an application, and view the results, all within one package.

 Environment